-- a) Internally restricted funds: - i) The Contingency fund is established to reserve funds to support on-going operations of the Association and payment of its commitments during large scale events which could threaten the continuing operations of the Association.
-The Contingency fund received a \$1,749,223 transfer from the Unrestricted fund. - ii) The Working capital fund is established to reserve funds to allow for efficient cash flow management of the Association.
-The Working capital fund received a \$150,000 transfer from the Unrestricted fund. - iii) The Strategic initiative fund is established to reserve funds committed to approved strategic initiatives and projects within the next four years.
-The Strategic initiative fund received a \$342,000 transfer from the Unrestricted fund. - iv) The Association infrastructure fund is established to reserve funds to be allocated to identified investments within the Association.
-The Association infrastructure fund received a \$279,000 transfer from the Unrestricted fund. - v) The Accreditation panel fund is established as a dedicated source of funds for accreditation activities and related special projects.
-The Accreditation panel fund transferred \$98,992 to the Unrestricted fund. - vi) The IUPsyS fund, Indigenous student bursary fund, Publications reserve fund and Section support fund were dissolved and their remaining balances were transferred to the Unrestricted fund.
+- a) Internally restricted funds: - i) The Contingency fund is established to reserve funds to support on-going operations of the Association and payment of its commitments during large scale events which could threaten the continuing operations of the Association. - ii) The Working capital fund is established to reserve funds to allow for efficient cash flow management of the Association. - iii) The Strategic initiative fund is established to reserve funds committed to approved strategic initiatives and projects within the next four years.
+The Strategic initiative fund provided Indigenous Awards of \$12,000 in the year. - iv) The Association infrastructure fund is established to reserve funds to be allocated to identified investments within the Association. - v) The Accreditation panel fund is established as a dedicated source of funds for accreditation activities and related special projects.